Gillette Castle State Park: Location

 The park is located at 67 River Road in East Haddam and consists of the castle (located in Lyme) and its grounds.
 It receives 350,000 annual visitors.
-It reopened in 2002 after a four-year, $11 million restoration.
-It now includes a visitors' center and museum, hiking trails, and a picnic area.
+It reopened in 2002 after a four-year, $11 million restoration and includes a visitors' center and museum, hiking trails, and picnic area.

 History

-William Gillette's "castle", called Seventh Sister and renamed "Gillette Castle" by Connecticut State in 1943, was built between 1914 and 1919 with an addition completed in 1924 on a 184 acre tract at the top of the southernmost of a chain of hills known as the Seven Sisters.
+William Gillette's "castle", called Seventh Sister and renamed "Gillette Castle" by the State of Connecticut in 1943, was built between 1914 and 1919 with an addition completed in 1924 on a 184 acre tract at the top of the southernmost of a chain of hills known as the Seven Sisters.
 Gillette died, leaving no wife or children, and his will precluded the possession of his home by any "blithering sap-head who has no conception of where he is or with what surrounded".
 The State of Connecticut took over the property in 1943, renaming it Gillette Castle State Park.
 It was added to the National Register of Historic Places in 1986.

-Gillette originally planned to build his retirement home on Long Island until he discovered the cliffs of the Seven Sisters while traversing the Connecticut River in his houseboat, "Aunt Polly".
+Gillette originally planned to build his retirement home on Long Island until he discovered the cliffs of the Seven Sisters while traversing the Connecticut River in his houseboat, Aunt Polly.

-Gillette designed the home and personally overlooked every phase of the construction.
+Gillette designed the home and personally oversaw every phase of the construction.
 Construction was performed by the Porteus-Walker Company, a leading contracting and wood-working firm based in Hartford, Connecticut founded by Gillette's childhood friend, Robert Porteus.
 It has been described as being designed in a medieval gothic, or an "American fairy tale mixed with European flair" style, or as "a weird blending of Victorian and Arts and Crafts".
 In the past, it had even been described as "Gillette's Folly".

 The 3-story-plus-tower, 24-room, 14,000 sq ft home was built of wood, cement, and local Connecticut field stone, supported by a steel framework.
 The exterior of the home is covered in field stone.
 Woodwork within the home is hand-hewn southern white oak.
 In some places, beams were set directly into the stones, anchored only by cement.
 The walls, in particular, were constructed similarly to a stage set, lacking two-by-four studs and mortar in critical places.
 It has been noted it was "a wonder the building didn't collapse" before the castle's multimillion-dollar restoration.
 Insulation included seaweed and paper.
-It took 20 workers from 1914 to 1919 (5 years) to complete the construction totaling a cost of over $1 million at the time.
-In the years Gillette lived in the home, he led and supervised thousands of refinements by local craftsmen.
+It took 20 workers five years, from 1914 to 1919, to complete the construction, which cost over $1 million at the time.
+During the years in which Gillette lived in it, he led and supervised local craftsmen in making thousands of refinements to the home.

 The style of the home's interior reflects craftsman aesthetic popularized by Gustave Stickley.
 A number of oddities exist inside the home that were personally designed by Gillette and said to be examples of his "creative genius".
 These include: